 New Jersey is renowned as the Garden State for its blueberries, tomatoes, and cranberries.
 With its position along the Atlantic Ocean, New Jersey also boasts many pristine beaches.
 It does, however, include a significant number of freshwater inland lakes, which provide opportunities for sports such as swimming, fishing, boating, and even ice skating in the winter.

 If you enjoy being outside, a trip to the Garden State would not be complete without visiting at least a few of these lakes.
 Those willing to forego the ocean in favor of an inland vacation will find the state’s stunning lakes hidden in forests, sprawling at the bottom of mountains, and sitting alongside bustling highways.
 Whether you are determined to beat the heat in the summer or locate the perfect ice fishing site in the winter, the 10 biggest lakes in New Jersey are listed here.
+First, we’ll show them in an overview graph:

 The 10 Biggest Lakes in New Jersey